Syedaaneesa/Auto-Rehab/README.md

 ## 🎨 Design Process & Efforts

-Theme Customization – Customized a base WordPress theme to align with brand identity and layout needs.
+Theme Customization – Tailored a base WordPress theme to match brand identity and layout requirements.

-UI/UX Design – Designed a user-focused interface with refined typography and an automotive-inspired color palette.
+UI/UX Design – Crafted a user-centric interface with refined typography and an automotive-inspired color scheme.

-Page Development – Manually built each section using Elementor and custom CSS to achieve a distinctive visual style.
+Page Development – Built each section manually using Elementor and custom CSS to achieve a unique visual appearance.

-Image Optimization – Optimized and compressed images to improve performance while maintaining visual quality.
+Image Optimization – Compressed and optimized images to enhance performance without compromising quality.

-SEO & Performance Optimization – Implemented Yoast SEO and caching solutions to enhance loading speed and search engine visibility.
+SEO & Performance Optimization – Implemented Yoast SEO and caching solutions to improve load times and search visibility.

-Testing & Responsiveness – Performed extensive cross-browser and multi-device testing to ensure full responsiveness.
+Testing & Responsiveness – Conducted thorough cross-browser and multi-device testing to ensure full responsiveness.

 ---